state-spaces/s4/configs/experiment/mega/lra-image/README.md

 ```
 Same as above, but replaces EMA with an S4D layer that is forced to be real-valued instead of complex-valued.

-**Details**: Exactly the same as above but replaces `EMAKernel` with `SSKernelDiag`.
+**Details**: Exactly the same as above but replaces `EMAKernel` with `SSKernelDiag` with the option `force_real=True`.
 Note that the latter has more features, but the minimal version of it ([here](https://github.com/HazyResearch/state-spaces/blob/17663f26f7e91f88757e1d61318ed216dfb8a8a5/src/models/s4/s4d.py#L16)) is nearly identical to the EMA kernel.

 ```
 python -m train experiment=mega/lra-image/small-mega-s4d